Best Black Friday headphone deals

 - B&H: You'll get the best-selling products from Sony, Bose, Audio-Technica, and a lot more

-When do Black Friday headphone deals begin?
+Black Friday headphone deals live right now

 With every year, Black Friday deals kick off earlier than before.
-That's true in 2021 as well, with Sony's latest WH-1000XM4 over-the-ear and WF-1000XM4 wireless earbuds already on sale at Amazon and Best Buy.
-Bose's QuietComfort are also on sale right now, and Samsung's excellent Buds Live are down by 41%.
+That's true in 2021 as well, with Samsung's excellent Buds Live down by 41% and the Buds+ also getting a decent discount.
+You'll also find good savings on most Sennheiser earbuds, including the Momentum 3.

 What makes Black Friday the best time to buy headphones is that recent launches from Samsung, Sony, Jabra, and Bose will be discounted for the first time.
 With a few deals already live and more set to kick off in the coming weeks, you don't want to miss out on the lucrative discounts.
-So be sure to check back here to see the latest deals as they go live.

 Black Friday headphone deals: Wireless headphones